jackiedinh8/libusnet/README.md

   + sample applications are in the examples/ directory in this archive, or in src/tools/tools/netmap/ in FreeBSD distributions

-On Linux, one needs to install it as kernel module.

 Linux instructions: on Linux, netmap is an out-of-tree module, so you need to compile it from these sources.
 The Makefile in the LINUX/ directory will also let you patch device driver sources and build some netmap-enabled device drivers.

   + make sure you have kernel sources matching your installed kernel